guytenn/Bandits_with_Partially_Observable_Offline_Data/README.md

 > _**Partially observable offline data can (still) be used to improve online learning**_

+**Prerequisites**

+Code requires python3 (>=3.5).
+You'll also need system packages joblib, yaml and standard packages such as numpy, matplotlib.

 **A brief description of files:**

 * run.py: Contains main run file for executing code with options (see explanation of options further on)